Top 46 SQL Coding Interview Questions and Answers

 Pro Tip: Practice the SQL programming job interview questions consistently and apply for the top in-demand IT jobs in the future.

-Now that we are done with the basic questions, let us explore SQL coding job interview questions for mid-level professionals.
+Now that we are done with the basic questions, let us explore mid-level professionals SQL coding interview questions.
 These questions delve deeper into SQL functionalities and concepts, focusing on more complex queries, performance optimization, and data manipulation techniques.
 By familiarizing yourself with these topics, you can demonstrate your proficiency and understanding of SQL in real-world scenarios.

 Q16.
 How can we use the CASE statement in SQL?